Jack Wilshere: 2010–2013

-Wilshere started the 2010–11 season by making his senior England debut in August, becoming the Three Lions' 10th youngest ever player.
-He also featured in all three of Arsenal's Premier League matches, starting in the 1–1 draw against Liverpool, the 6–0 win over Blackpool before coming on as a substitute against Blackburn Rovers, comprehensively displaying fine form.
-Wilshere continued his fine form through to October, however, his month was cut short with a red card in a 2–1 win against Birmingham City on 16 October.
+Wilshere featured in Arsenal's first three matches of the 2010–11 Premier League, starting in the 1–1 draw against Liverpool, the 6–0 win over Blackpool, before coming on as a substitute against Blackburn Rovers.
+Wilshere continued his fine form through to October, before his month was cut short with a red card in a 2–1 win against Birmingham City on 16 October.
 He was given his marching orders deep into injury time for a tackle on Nikola Žigić and missed the rest of the domestic month.
 However, Wilshere participated in European competition against Shakhtar Donetsk scored the Gunners' fourth goal on the night in a 5–1 win.

 Wilshere was again a regular feature alongside Alex Song at the heart of the Arsenal midfield during the following months.
 The role meant he had the responsibility of protecting the Arsenal back four against Chelsea.
 Against the likes of Michael Essien and Mikel John Obi, the 18-year-old was praised for showing great physical strength during the match which Arsenal won 3–1.
 He made seven appearances during the month of January as he continued his partnership with Alex Song at the centre of Arsenal's midfield.
 This connection was as such displayed in that of the crunch match against Manchester United which was won 1–0.
-Then-England manager Fabio Capello described him as "the future" and declared his intention to give him the 'holding role' for England after he watched the 19-year-old hold down a midfield place for Arsenal during the course of the season.
+England manager Fabio Capello described him as "the future" and declared his intention to give him the 'holding role' for England after he watched the 19-year-old hold down a midfield place for Arsenal during the course of the season.
 Wilshere finished the season competing in all of Arsenal's final fixtures during May, making 49 appearances in all competitions for Arsenal.